KevDoy/letterboxd-viewer/README.md

 # Letterboxd Export Viewer

-A beautiful, static web application for viewing your exported Letterboxd data with movie posters from The Movie Database (TMDB).
+A self-hosted, static web application for viewing your exported Letterboxd data with movie posters from The Movie Database (TMDB).

 ## Features